davidjumiller/DORA-ProgramAnalysis/MILESTONES.md

   - Visualizer (https://modeling-languages.com/javascript-drawing-libraries-diagrams/)
     - Displays visual representation of the relationships in the parsed JS code

+# Milestone 3

+## Mockup

+DHRUV UPLOADS HERE THX

+## Notes on first user study

+Still in progress, expect in a few hours

+## Changes to original design

+Visualization changes were made, we originally intended to have an arrow going from every call to every callee, but this would end up being a lot of arrows.
+For less clutter we have arrows only between each file with additional information on click.

+## Progress so far

+Fetching service - saves js files found on github to our designated folder.
+Visualizer - design finalized for the most part (See Mockup), json input sent from engine also mostly finalized.
+Engine - File input and AST generation finished, AST Visitor and JSON output in progress.

 ## Due dates:
 - Milestone 3: Monday, Nov.
 15th